pepkit/looper/doc/source/tutorials.rst

 Inside there will be two directories:

--  ``results_pipeline`` - a directory containing one directory with the output of the pipelines, for each sample.
+-  ``results_pipeline`` - pipeline results with one subdirectory per sample
--  ``submissions`` - which holds yaml representations of the samples and log files of the submited jobs.
+-  ``submissions`` - yaml representations of the samples and log files of the submitted jobs.

 In this example, we just ran one example sample (an amplicon sequencing library) through a pipeline that processes amplicon data (to determine percentage of indels in amplicon).